 Even if you’re partially responsible for the accident, qualified personal injury attorneys at Cellino Law located in Manhattan can assist you in getting as much monetary compensation as possible for your case.
 In the state of New York, comparative negligence is applicable.
 Basically, you can still be compensated, even if you are partially to blame for the incident.

 The amount of your compensation will be assigned according to the percentage of fault.
 To increase the amount that you’re compensated, you’ll want to reduce this percentage as much as you can.
-At Cellino Law, we can help you in reducing the percentage of blame that you carry for the accident.
+At Cellino Law firm, we can help you in reducing the percentage of blame that you carry for the accident.
 The lower your percentage of blame, the higher your amount of compensation for the accident will be.

 To get your fair compensation, give our Manhattan injury firm a call and let us assist your claim by disproving any attempts to assign you any percentages of the fault of the accident.
-Our lawyers will evaluate your case and review the circumstances of your case in an effort to help raise the amount of compensation that you receive and to aid in reducing the percentage of your blame for the accident.
+Our bicycle accident lawyers will evaluate your case and review the circumstances of your bicycle accident case in an effort to help raise the amount of compensation that you receive and to aid in reducing the percentage of your blame for the accident.